ekshathe-org/website/index.md

     <img src="/assets/images/home/01_20240716_dhaka_university.jpeg" alt="Dhaka University, 16 July 2024" fetchpriority="high" loading="eager">
 </section>

-### 209 lives lost
+### 211 lives lost

 ### ~2,000 maimed, shot and injured

-### ~10,000 detained without trial
+### ~15,000 students detained without trial

 ---

-July 15, 2024 onwards, the government of Bangladesh launched a brutal campaign of quashing student protest demanding merit based hiring by indiscriminately firing at unarmed protesters.
-This website is an attempt to document the events, the timeline and photos and videos of the continued repression on the civilians by the government forces.
+> July 15, 2024 onwards, the government of Bangladesh launched a brutal campaign of quashing student protest demanding merit based jobs by indiscriminately firing at unarmed protesters for days.
+The security forces used shotgun and automatic weapon to shoot at protesters at point blank range.

+> Bangladesh is now under curfew and there are boots on the ground.
+The Gestapo, DGFI and Detective Branch, has locked up over fifteen thousand demonstrators for alleged disorderly conduct and disrupting peace.

 ---